 Department Head: George Morris Hamm

 Today’s dynamic global business environment demands managers and leaders who can anticipate issues, grasp their complex causes and develop and implement cost-effective, timely solutions.
-The Management program at JFK University will prepare you to fill that demand.
+The Management program at John F. Kennedy University will prepare you to fill that demand.

-The Management program offers a Master of Business Administration degree with specializations in Leadership, Strategic Management, Project Management, and Entrepreneurial Leadership.
+The Management program at JFK University offers a Master of Business Administration (MBA) degree with specializations in Leadership, Strategic Management, Project Management, and Entrepreneurial Leadership.
 In addition, students have the opportunity to develop a customized specialization.

-The program offers three dual degree options: an MBA – MA in Museum Studies, an MBA - MA in Sports Psychology, and an MBA – JD.
-Information about these dual degrees is available in the Museum Studies, Sport Psychology, and the College of Law sections, respectively, of this site.
+The program offers three dual degree options: an MBA – MA in Museum Studies, an MBA – MA in Sports Psychology, and an MBA – JD.
+Information about these dual degrees is available in the Museum Studies and Sport Psychology programs and the College of Law.

-You will find that the Management program is grounded in an interdisciplinary and systems-based approach to leadership that will enable you to succeed in a variety of organizations -for profit, non profit, or public – and to contribute to local and global communities.
-And, because of its holistic approach, the program offers you, as an individual, a transformative educational opportunity.
+You will find that the Management program is grounded in an interdisciplinary and systems-based approach to leadership that will enable you to succeed in a variety of organizations – for profit, non profit, or public – and to contribute to local and global communities.
+In addition, because of its holistic approach, the program offers you, as an individual, a transformative educational opportunity.